Introduction

 Metadata Coordinator

 Molly Schoen, MLIS, Visual Resources Curator at the Fashion Institute of Technology, State University of New York.
-Her role in the Archaic Bannerstone Project involves creating and updating image metadata records, as well as general editing of text.
+Her role in the Bannerstone Project involves creating and updating image metadata records, as well as general editing of text.
 In her position as Visual Resources Curator, she assists History of Art faculty with their research, technology, and image needs, and she maintains a large collection of art images for FITDIL, the FIT Digital Image Library.
 She has also published in several journals and books, including The Handbook of Art and Design Librarianship, second edition.

 Digital Imaging Specialist

 Nanja Andriananjason, BFA, Visual Resources Technologist at the Fashion Institute of Technology, State University of New York.
 He works closely with the Visual Resources Curator in digitizing teaching materials for the History of Art Department faculty members, as well as images for the Art History Collection on FITDIL.
-His decades-old expertise in color correction and digital manipulation played an important role in assisting the Project Director with fine tuning all the images in The Archaic Bannerstone Project.
+His decades-old expertise in color correction and digital manipulation played an important role in assisting the Project Director with fine tuning all the images in The Bannerstone Project.